-When a child dies or is seriously harmed, including death by suspected suicide, and abuse or neglect is known or suspected to be a factor in the death, the LSCP is required to conduct a Serious Case Review (SCR) into the involvement of organisations and professionals in the lives of the child and the family.
+When a child dies or is seriously harmed, including death by suspected suicide, and abuse or neglect is known or suspected to be a factor in the death, the LSCP is required to consider carrying out a Local Child Safeguarding Practice Review (LCSPR) into the involvement of organisations and professionals in the lives of the child and the family.
+For more information in how this process works in Portsmouth please click here.

-The purpose of a SCR is to establish whether there are lessons to be learned from the case about the way in which local professionals and organisations work together to safeguard children, identify what needs to be changed and, as a consequence, improve inter-agency working to better safeguard and promote the welfare of children.
-At the end of each SCR, a report is published.
+The purpose of a LCSPR is to establish whether there are lessons to be learned from the case about the way in which local professionals and organisations work together to safeguard children, identify what needs to be changed and, as a consequence, improve inter-agency working to better safeguard and promote the welfare of children.
+At the end of each LCSPR, a report is published.

 Child E (February 2018)